-Google announced that HTTPS is a ranking signal and failing to comply could cause your SERP (search engine results page) ranking to move lower down.
+Google announced that HTTPS is a ranking signal.
+Failing to comply could cause your SERP (search engine results page) ranking to move lower down.
 This is against everything we strive towards.
 Higher rankings equal more traffic, which in turn results in more business.

 What is HTTPs?

-HTTPS is a security encryption that stands for Hypertext Transfer Protocol Secure and allows for communication between different systems.
-HTTPS is a secure connection version, the “s” standing for “secure”, and is most commonly used for transferring data from a web server to a browser in order to view web pages.
+HTTPS is a security encryption that stands for Hypertext Transfer Protocol Secure.
+It allows for communication between different systems.
+It is a secure connection version, the “s” standing for “secure”, and is used for transferring data from a web server to a browser in order to view web pages.

 HTTPS encryption, until recently, has only been used for e-commerce sites payment pages.

 A secure connection involves the use of an SSL certificate (Secure Sockets Layer Certificate), which will create a secure encrypted connection between the web server and the web browser.
 Without HTTPS, any data passed is, in fact, insecure.
 This is very important where sensitive information is being passed across the connection, e.g. an e-commerce site that accepts online card payments or login details.

 HTTPS ensures a connection is secured on both ends so that an external source cannot garner information passed over the connection for malicious purposes.
 This is done in a three-step process:

 - Encryption: Data passed from the client to the server and vice versa are encrypted to keep the information safe.
 This means that when a user is on a site, it is impossible for another user to “listen in on” or “eavesdrop” on the data being sent to and from the server.